If You Can Treat It

 Did you know...

-Cancer kills over one hundred and fifty thousand people in the US alone each year.
+Cancer kills over one 600,000 people in the US alone each year.
 That means, in the amount of time it takes us to tell you what we do, another 295 people have perished.
 Our goal is to spread the awareness that serial cancer testing saves lives.
 It sounds simple enough, but we can’t do it without the help of people like you.
 With your donation, you can help us increase the number of people who hear this life saving message about the importance of cancer testing.
 It might even save the life of you or your loved ones.

 Giving Feels Great